lordgavy01/Karpathy-LLM-Challenge/README.md

 This project details our attempt at tackling the [Karpathy LLM Challenge](https://twitter.com/karpathy/status/1760740503614836917) using the OpenAI GenAI stack solely.
 For an in-depth understanding of the challenge vision, refer to this [sample output](https://t.co/AybDNA28sC).

+## Apis Required
+To run this project you will need to have OpenAI API-Key and IMGBB API-Key.

 ## Execution

 The project is dockerized and the Dockerfile is located in the Docker folder along with the system package requirements.
 To build and run the Docker image, follow these steps: